 - No sample or measurement is worth the risk of injury. - All staff shall use proper personnel protective gear as appropriate for the incident (e.g., life preservers, gloves, goggles, etc.) - Field sampling crews should consist of at least two members unless otherwise approved by a supervisor. - Be conscious of the whereabouts of rattlesnakes, mountain lions, and other dangerous animals. - Open body wounds are entry sites for infection; take the necessary precautions for self-protection. - If there is storm activity in the work area, wait for safer conditions to develop or postpone the sampling. - Do not sample at night without approval from your supervisor. - Do not trespass on private property, or posted restricted public lands without prior permission and written approval from property owner or administrator. - If strange or suspicious looking people are in the work area, either wait for them to leave or postpone the work to a later time.
 Do not force confrontations with strangers and back away from any confrontations with the public.
-Be courteous and understanding of public concerns of the situation. - Take the necessary precautions against exposure to harmful weather conditions such as heat, wind, snow, cold, rain, etc. - Carefully evaluate a given on-site situation to determine if the task can be performed safely. - Wear protective footwear when entering streams. - Do not enter the stream if the water is flowing too fast.

-F. Stream Velocity Measurements
+Be courteous and understanding of public concerns of the situation. - Take the necessary precautions against exposure to harmful weather conditions such as heat, wind, snow, cold, rain, etc. - Carefully evaluate a given on-site situation to determine if the task can be performed safely. - Wear protective footwear when entering streams. - Do not enter the stream if the water is flowing too fast. - F. Stream Velocity Measurements sample location.

-If sampling is performed after the SSO has stopped, the velocity of the impacted surface water should be determined in order to estimate SSO travel time and select an accurate Source sample location.
 One way to measure the SSO travel time is to use a velocity probe (such as a Global Water FP111-S Flow Probe) to determine the rate of flow in the water body.
 The City doesn't have one currently, but if a water velocity probe is used in the future, the manufacturer's instructions will be followed.